davs3275/sbs/med/collier.md

 ?

 ---
-4.24 *' If you would live at your ease," says Demo- critus, "manage but a few things."
+4.24 *' If you would live at your ease," says Democritus, "manage but a few things."
 I think it had been better if he had said,*' Do nothing but what is necessary ; and what becomes the reason of a social being, and in the order too it prescribes it."
 For by